 The incoming Director of Finance must discuss any existing repayment plans with the incoming affiliated group to establish clear communication on the clauses of the previously agreed upon repayment plan.

-The outgoing Vice-President (Operations) and/or Director of Finance must present at the last Council any affiliated groups in debt and their current account balances, including repayment plans for those groups.
+The outgoing Vice-President (Finance & Administration) and/or Director of Finance must present at the last Council any affiliated groups in debt and their current account balances, including repayment plans for those groups.

 The incoming Director of Finance must take repayment plans into consideration when approving affiliated groups’ budgets.